17-hydroxycorticosteroid urine test17-OH corticosteroids; 17-OHCS

 Why the Test is Performed

 This test can help determine if the body is producing too much of the hormone, cortisol.
-It may be used to diagnose Cushing syndrome.
+The test may be used to diagnose Cushing syndrome .
+This is a disorder that occurs when the body has a high level of cortisol.

 What Abnormal Results Mean

-- Cushing syndrome caused by a tumor in the adrenal gland, the pituitary gland, or somewhere else in the body that releases a hormone called ACTH
+- A type of Cushing syndrome caused by a tumor in the adrenal gland that produces cortisol

 - Severe physical or emotional stress

-Lower than normal levels of 17-OHCS may indicate:
+A lower than normal level of 17-OHCS may indicate:

 - Adrenal glands are not producing enough of their hormones